GwynethLlewelyn/LSL.novaextension/README.md

 -   Syntax Highlighting for the latest version of LSL (as of the current release of the KWDB)
 -   Auto-completions for major LSL constructions, functions and constants (as far as I could make them work)
 -   OpenSimulator & Aurora Sim LSL functions/constants (not all are correctly tagged, though)
+- Opening the LSL Portal on the Second Life Wiki for the object currently selected
+- Experimental: LSlint (LSL linter) support

 ### Not done yet: